 - Some Naturopaths – Naturopaths tend to take a more holistic approach to healthcare but you will also find some that essentially mimic the care given by endocrinologists.

-- Some chiropractors - Some chiropractors are very knowledgable about Hashimoto's and may be able to help.
+- Some chiropractors – Some chiropractors are very knowledgeable about Hashimoto’s and may be able to help.
 But do note that chiropractors cannot prescribe medications so they will only be able to help with diet, supplements, and other natural therapies.

 Doctors to AVOID:

 - Most family practice doctors

 Endocrinologists and family practice doctors are what I refer to as conventionally trained and will most likely propagate the myths that we just talked about.

 While 99% of them think this way, it is possible to find the 1% who are willing to explore new therapies and unconventional treatments.

 So don’t give up on all of them but don’t waste too much time on them either.

 It’s my belief that doctors are severely undereducated when it comes to managing the autoimmune thyroid condition known as Hashimoto’s.